bohanli/Reinforcement-Learning-Examples/Readme.md

 Examples:
 - Multi_Arm_Bandit

-## Finite Markov Decision Processes
-> Finite MDPs are all you need to understand 90% of modern reinforcement learning.
-The Bellman equation is the core.

 ## Dynamic Programming
 > DP requires the complete probability distributions of all possible transitions.
 > Policy Iteration: Policy Evaluation + Policy Improvement.